Recommended Hardware for After Effects:

 Added in AE 2015.3:

 - Brightness & Contrast

 However, although After Effects can now utilize the GPU, we have found that even a mid-range video card will give the same performance as a high-end card.
 So while having a GPU can increase performance by up to 10X for some effects, spending more money on a faster GPU will likely not result in any performance gains.

-While a more powerful GPU doesn't make a big impact for After Effects, for users that work with Premiere Pro or other programs that can utilize higher end GPUs more effectively we also included a number of GPU options that are not strictly necessary for AE.
+While a more powerful GPU doesn't make a big impact for After Effects, for users that work with Premiere Pro or other programs that can utilize higher end GPUs more effectively our systems included a number of GPU options that are not strictly necessary for AE.
 In Premiere Pro especially, not only will a good GPU improve the time it takes to encode a video, it can also drastically increase the amount of your timeline that can be scrubbed without needing to generate previews first.
 For help choosing the right GPU for Premiere Pro, we recommend checking out the video card section of our Premiere Pro Hardware Recommendation page.

 For all Adobe products we generally recommend using a NVIDIA GeForce card, although NVIDIA Quadro cards can be a bit more reliable over the long terms and are required if you want to be able to use 30-bit color or a 10-bit display.
 Performance-wise, however, GeForce cards will always give you much higher performance for your dollar.

 Additional Resources (After Effects and Premiere Pro):

 - Adobe After Effects CC 2015.3 Pascal GPU Performance